icapps/ios_objective_c_cursus/Students/Benny/3. Protocols and bridging/Questions.md

 ## Lesson 3:

-1. What's the difference between protocols in swift and protocols in Objective-C?
+1. Is there a difference between protocols in swift and protocols in Objective-C?

 2. Why is using Introspection important when we already imported and conformed the ViewController to the "DropboxLoginable" protocol?